opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. cpp:function:: SVD::SVD( InputArray A, int flags=0 )

-    SVD constructors
+    Introduces SVD constructors.

     :param A: Decomposed matrix.

     :param flags: Operation flags.

         * **SVD::MODIFY_A** Use the algorithm to modify the decomposed matrix.
-It can save some space and speed-up processing a bit.
+It can save space and speed up processing.

         * **SVD::NO_UV** Indicate that only a vector of singular values  ``w``  is to be computed, while  ``u``  and  ``vt``  will be set to empty matrices.